Hanagatami

-Hanagatami (花筐) is a 2017 Japanese war film directed by Nobuhiko Ōbayashi, based on a 1937 novel by Kazuo Dan.
+Hanagatami (花筐) is a 2017 Japanese war film directed by Nobuhiko Obayashi, based on a 1937 novel by Kazuo Dan.
 The film tells a story of the purity of youth beset by the chaos of war, inspired by Obayashi's own childhood.
 It revolves around Toshihiko, a sixteen-year-old teenager who moves in with his aunt in Karatsu, and develops friendships and romances with the inhabitants of the town as World War II rages.
 The film was originally conceived during the 1970s, before Obayashi made his feature film directorial debut with House (1977), but was not produced for another 40 years.
 Before production, Obayashi was diagnosed with stage-four cancer and was only given a few months to live.

 Hanagatami received acclaim, garnering numerous awards, including the Best Film Award at the 72nd Mainichi Film Awards.
 It was praised for its exuberant and vibrant visuals, its experimental and psychedelic direction and editing, its strong anti-war message and its sense of personalness.
 It is the third installment in a thematic trilogy of modern anti-war films by Obayashi, along with Casting Blossoms to the Sky (2012) and Seven Weeks (2014).